HOW IT ALL COMES TOGETHER

 - Bring Your Own Device (BYOD) approach is becoming more popular among the innovator’s ecosystem.

-- Gamification as a method is becoming more valued by teachers and “Edtech” industry.
+- Gamification as a method is becoming more valued by teachers and the “Edtech” industry.

 - Education’s content has to be adapted to the student profile, performance and learning pace.